WVSports - What's next with the transfer portal at West Virginia?

 What's next with the transfer portal at West Virginia?

-The transfer window has closed, but what does that mean?
+The first transfer window has closed, but what does that mean?
 And what’s next?

 At West Virginia, a total of 14 players have entered the transfer portal since the first window opened Dec.
 4 with varying degrees of impact that their departures have on the roster.